Ksarelto/nodejs2021Q4-service/README.md

 - Open your IDE and run in terminal "git clone https://github.com/Ksarelto/nodejs2021Q4-service.git"
 - Run in terminal command "git checkout develop-REST-service-docker"
+- Run in terminal command "npm install"
-- In command line run command "docker-compose up"
+- Then run command "docker-compose up"

 If you want to download app image from Docker Hub: